kamval/SAMA5D27-SOM1-EK1/2. headless SD0 (AP)/README.md

 ### SAMA5D27-SOM1 BASICS: How to add new packages and boot from SD0

-Buildroot Video Step by Step Guide for SAMA5D27-SOM1-EK1 available here:
+Buildroot Video Step by Step Guide for SAMA5D27-SOM1-EK1 available on [youtube](https://www.youtube.com/):

-#### Check previous guide to see how and where:
+#### Check previous guide to see 5W1H:
 - Pre Requirements
 - Linux version
 - Find info. on the web